|

 into baskets before being taken to a check-out area near to the

 front doors.
-Apart from these areas there are no counters with staff
+Apart from these areas there were no counters with staff

 standing behind them.
 All stock was displayed on row after row of